Trying to get out of a timeshare you no longer want is frustrating! You no longer want to pay for a timeshare that can’t be used, sold or given away.

 In other words, if you were not allowed to use your timeshare at the time specified in the contract, the owner may not be able to enforce the contract against you.
 That’s what some timeshare owners allege happened at a timeshare resort near Gatlinburg, Tennessee.
 In their class action lawsuit, they claimed that they were never able to book a vacation nor could they find the legal documents that the owners were required to give them.

 Don’t be embarrassed about your timeshare purchase.
 You may a victim; having made a buying decision based on misrepresentations or omissions.

 As a consumer, you have the right to be thoroughly informed about the product you are purchasing and to be protected from fraudulent or misleading information when making a buying decision.

-The Fidelity timeshare attorney network makes expert representation affordable.
+The Fidelity timeshare lawyer network makes expert representation affordable.